Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Methodology

 \subsection{Dataset}

 The primate reaching dataset chosen for this paper was gathered and released by \cite{o2017nonhuman}, with the six files chosen for Neurobench \cite{Yik2023} being the files of interest.
 These six files are recordings of two non-human primates (NHP) (Indy and Loco), where each NHP accounts for three files (more details about this choice in \cite{Yik2023}).

 This dataset contains microelectrode array (MEA) recordings of the NHP's brain activity while it is moving a cursor to the target location, as seen in \Cref{fig:pr_dataset}.
 The finger velocity is sampled at $f_{GT}=250$ Hz resulting in ground truth labels at a fixed interval of $T_{GT}=4$ ms. The target position changes once the monkey successfully moves the cursor to the intended target.
 We refer to this action as a reach.
 The dataset contains a continuous stream of the brain's activity from one MEA with $N_{ch}=96$ probes (Indy) or two MEAs with $N_{ch}=192$ probes (Loco).
-In this work, we ignore sorted spikes since it has been shown that spike detection provides sufficient information for decoding\cite{yi_2016} and is more stable over time.
+In this work, we ignore sorted spikes since it has been shown that spike detection provides sufficient information for decoding\cite{chen2015128,spd_importance} and is more stable over time.
 Hence, the number of probes $N_{ch}$ is the input feature dimension $N_0$ for the neural network models (except ANN\_3D) that will be discussed in the following subsection.

 Training NN models on time series-based data requires the data to be split apart into separate segments.
 In analogy with keyword spotting\cite{Yik2023}, each segment of neural data should correspond to separate keywords.
 By using the target positions in this dataset, we can separate the spike data into segments based on indices in the target position array where there is a change in values, as illustrated in \Cref{fig:reach_def}.
 Such consecutive indices forms the beginning and end of a reach, and then we can split the time series into training, validation, and test sets based on the number of reaches.
 The split ratio used in this paper follows that of Neurobench\cite{Yik2023}, which is 50\% for the training set, and 25\% each for validation and test sets.
 The total number of reaches recorded in each file can be seen in \Cref{tab:num_reaches}.